Nashville Murder Defense Lawyer

 • Negligent Homicide: This occurs when a person kills another as a result of engaging in conduct that should have been known to create a risk of death.

-In any case, if you or a loved one is charged with murder, you need a murder defense lawyer who has the skills, experience, and resources to build a successful case.
+If you or a loved one is charged with homicide, you need a murder defense lawyer who has the skills, experience, and resources to build a strong case.
+At Byron Pugh Legal, we have all three.
+We know that the stakes are high, and we’ll do everything in our power to protect your best interests.

 Understanding the range of defense strategies available in murder cases is vital to preparing a robust defense.
 Experienced criminal defense attorneys utilize their knowledge of forensic evidence, eyewitness testimonies, and legal precedents to challenge the prosecution’s narrative and cast doubt on their evidence.

-Mistaken identity
+Mistaken Identity

 Insanity

-Byron Pugh Can Help.
-Nashville Murder Defense Lawyer
+Nashville Murder Defense Lawyer reviewing legal documents

 FAQ: Nashville Murder Defense Lawyer